 - ¾ cup chocolate chips (I use a combination of 1/2 cup Hershey’s Dark Chocolate and 1/4 cup white Bakers White Chocolate chunks)

-NOTE : I used 1 scoop of Chocolate Fudge Cookie dough and sandwich it in between the 2 scoop each top and bottom of the cookie.
-This is why there is a fudgy chocolate center in the photo.
-You can also use Nutella if you like.
+Note: I used 1 scoop of Chocolate Fudge Cookie dough and sandwich it in between the 2 scoop each for top and bottom cookie.
+This makes it 5 scoops of cookie per 1 giant cookie.
+You can also use Nutella for the center.

 - Preheat the oven to 350F/177C.